 Having also previously worked with Shell on asset information handovers, Glider was the obvious choice as the asset information modelling (AIM) CDE.
 As a result, Shell is now working directly with Glider to design and configure the asset space to suit its specific needs.

-Originally providing handover documentation, Glider has been helping to build a configured platform for information and documentation to be stored in a useful and dynamic way.
+Originally providing handover documentation support, Glider has been helping to build a configured platform for information and documentation to be stored in a useful and dynamic way.

 Now that Overbury has delivered the physical building and its project information model, they have handed that information over to Glider, where the team has engaged Shell on how this dataset can support downstream operational decisions.